How creativity, visibility and history can combine to shape the new world

 About the Author

 Siham Ali is a freelance culture writer and commentator.
-She frequently works with Lecture in Progress and is the sub-editor of the annual print and digital magazine, Roundtable Journal.
-She's written for the likes of Gal-dem, Between Borders Magazine, ART UK, plus many more.
+She frequently works with Creative Lives in Progress and is the deputy editor of the annual print and digital magazine, Roundtable Journal.
+She's written for the likes of Vice, Gal-dem, New Statesman, Between Borders Magazine, ART UK, plus many more.